ccoenraets/salesforce-developer-workshop/Accessing-Data-using-SOQL-and-DML.md

   insert session;
   ```

-  You can execute a SOQL statement in the Query Editor as described above to make sure the session was created.
+  You can execute a SOQL statement in the Query Editor as described in step 1 to make sure the session was created.

 1. Execute the following statements to update a session: